dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

    - Windows: `C:\Program Files\Tableau\Drivers`
    - Mac: `~/Library/Tableau/Drivers`
    - Linux: ` /opt/tableau/tableau_driver/jdbc`
-3. Open Tableau Desktop and find the **dbt Semantic Layer by dbt Labs** connector on the left-hand side.
+3. Open Tableau Desktop or Tableau Server and find the **dbt Semantic Layer by dbt Labs** connector on the left-hand side.
+You may need to restart these applications for the connector to be available.
 4. Connect with your Host, Environment ID, and Service Token information dbt Cloud provides during [Semantic Layer configuration](/docs/use-dbt-semantic-layer/setup-sl#:~:text=After%20saving%20it%2C%20you%27ll%20be%20provided%20with%20the%20connection%20information%20that%20allows%20you%20to%20connect%20to%20downstream%20tools).
    - In Tableau Server, the authentication screen may show "User" & "Password" instead, in which case the User is the Environment ID and the password is the Service Token.